HELP AVAILABLE 24/7 - CALL NOW

 Drug Addiction

-Many people who have a substance use disorder (SUD) also struggle with mental illness.
-Of the 51.5 million Americans living with mental illness, 9.5 million also struggle with an alcohol and/or substance use disorder.
+Long-term substance abuse can damage vital organs, raise the risk of infectious diseases, and often co-occur with depression and anxiety.
+Many people who have a substance use disorder (SUD) also struggle with a mental health condition.
+Of the 51.5 million Americans living with mental health conditions, 9.5 million also struggle with a substance use disorder.

 Your path to recovery is waiting